Using the API

 - Hijack the RuneLite bootstrap process as part of a launcher to pull in the API dependency when RuneLite starts

 This document isn't intended to cover integrating the API into your plugin build and release process.
 The API will come packaged as a standard JAR file.
-How you choose to integrate and provide the API to your plugins is up to your build process.
+How you choose to integrate and provide the API to your plugins is up to you and your build process.
+Take note of the warning regarding ByteBuddy below.

 Authentication